cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 * data.csv contains variables of counts for the state of Bahia, they are:

-    ** dates: identifying the period;
+   * dates: identifying the period;
-    ** infec: containing the daily cumulative number of confirmed cases; ** leitos: daily hospital beds occupancy;
+   * infec: containing the daily cumulative number of confirmed cases;
+   * leitos: daily hospital beds occupancy;
-    ** uti: daily ICU beds occupancy;
+   * uti: daily ICU beds occupancy;
-    ** dth: daily number of deaths caused by COVID-19;
+   * dth: daily number of deaths caused by COVID-19;
-    ** dthcm: daily cumulative number of deaths.
+   * dthcm: daily cumulative number of deaths.

 * dataInterior.csv contains the aggregated number of cases (variable name “cases”) and deaths (variable name “deaths”) for the inland cities of the state of Bahia;

-* salvador.csv contains the number of cases (variable name “cases”) and deaths (variable name “deaths”) for the capital city of the state of Bahia;
+* salvador.csv contains the number of cases (variable name “cases”) and deaths (variable name “deaths”) for the capital city of the state of Bahia.

+In particular, the raw data, and depicted as dots, plotted in the figures 2, 3, 5 and 6, are provided by the datasets described above.

 ## References